UbiquityRobotics/learn/noetic/conveyorbot/routesetup.md

 When creating the route, you have to be careful that the first marker is close enough for the robot to detect it, otherwise the robot won't start.
 You can see if the first marker is detected in the Debug screen.
 It should have a green outline on the camera image.
 A special case, where you have to specify GO, STOP and BIDIR markers in the route is, if there are two markers from the same crossroads in the route one after another.
 This would happen, for example, when the route goes from a crossroad to the STOP marker, which is directed back to the same crossroad.
 In this case, this STOP marker also has to be specified in the marker list.
 In general, at least one marker on a part of the route which goes out of the crossroad and then back to the same crossroad has to be specified.
 This is a current issue and it will be resolved in further updates.
 Note that after changing the route in any way, it will be resent to the robot automatically and started from beginning, so you should move the robot to the start of the route after doing that.

-### Remainder route
-(Be aware that this is an experimental feature and might not work as expected in all cases.
-It will also probably be removed in the future.)
-When performing an action which would override an unfinished route, a remainder of that route is saved as a route with name “\<remainder\>”.
-This is useful, because if the user accidentally selects a different route or exits the software, he/she won’t have to manually drive the robot to the end/start of the route, but the robot will just continue where it left by selecting the “\<remainder\>” route.
-Depending on where the robot was interrupted, the remainder might be one marker too long - the first marker of the remainder route might not be visible by the robot anymore.
-In that case, the user should delete the first marker by manually editing the remainder route.